Deadpool: Powers and abilities

 Deadpool is effectively immortal, although he has died several times.
 He is still alive 800 years in the future when the new X-Force encounters him.
 In addition, Thanos once declared that Deadpool should "consider yourself cursed ... with life!" out of jealousy over Deadpool's status as Death's love interest.
 His enemy T-Ray later resurrected him, under Thanos' instruction, using an artifact he had given him.
 Later, Deadpool was informed that Thanos had placed a curse on him, and tracked Thanos down.
 He revealed that the only thing keeping Wade alive was his "spell of darkest necromancy".
 Although Thanos removed this curse in order to kill Deadpool, he felt forced to immediately bring him back using "a fusion of necromancy and science" in order to request his aid in tracking down Mistress Death, who had gone missing.

 Deadpool is a highly trained assassin and mercenary.
 He is adept in multiple forms of martial arts, including Savate.
 Deadpool is an extraordinary athlete, and an expert swordsman and marksman.
 He is skilled in the use of multiple weapons, including katanas, knives, grenades, and guns.
 His accelerated healing factor may contribute to his abilities, allowing him to perform the intense exercise for extended periods of time with minimal aches and fatigue.
-Although in earlier years he was originally portrayed as having superhuman strength, he is no longer depicted as having this ability.
+Although he was originally portrayed as having superhuman strength, he is no longer depicted as having this ability.

 Over the years, Deadpool has owned a number of personal teleportation devices.
-Also, during Deadpool's first ongoing comic, he possesses a device that projected holographic disguises, allowing him to go undercover or conceal his appearance.
-Deadpool is multilingual, with the ability to speak fluently in German, Spanish, ASL, and Japanese, in addition to his native English.
+During his first ongoing comic book series, he also possesses a device that projects holographic disguises, allowing him to go undercover or conceal his appearance.
+Additionally, Deadpool is multilingual, with the ability to speak fluently in German, Spanish, American Sign Language (ASL), and Japanese, in addition to his native English.

 Since Deadpool is aware that he is a fictional character, he uses this knowledge to his advantage to deal with opponents or gain knowledge to which he should not normally have access, such as reading past issues of his and others' comics.

-Despite his otherwise exemplary physical skills, Deadpool cannot dunk in basketball at all.